Tour starts on every single WEDNESDAY all year long, except for August 2.

 - tips

-Next, you'll venture into Andalusia, a region that epitomizes the essence of Spanish culture.
+Next, you'll venture into Andalusia - a region that epitomizes the essence of Spanish culture.
 Seville and Cordoba beckon with their vibrant atmosphere, resonating with the soulful tunes of guitars and flamenco.
-Immerse yourself in the Spanish way of life, savoring wine and tapas, all while being embraced by the passion of the locals.
+Enjoy wine and tapas while embracing the passion of the locals as you immerse yourself in the Spanish way of life.
 Andalusia's allure lies in its fusion of Moorish elegance and Roman remnants.
-The landscape is a tapestry of rustic charm, framed by majestic mountains, meandering rivers, and intricate canyons.
+Majestic mountains, meandering rivers, and intricate canyons frame the landscape, which is a tapestry of rustic charm.
 It's no wonder that Andalusia remains a sought-after destination in Spain, captivating all who visit.

 As your journey continues, you'll traverse the ancient village of Ronda en route to the sun-kissed beaches of the Costa del Sol.
 This collection of resorts is renowned as one of Spain's premier beach destinations, promising relaxation and breathtaking coastal views.